 What is Tai Chi Chuan?

-It is an exercise discipline known throughout the Orient for many centuries.
+It is a Chinese exercise discipline with a long history.
 The movements are based mostly on circular motion and flow at a smooth even tempo, making for perfect balance as the weight of the body is shifted from one side to the other.
 If practiced carefully it will bring about a high level of body control.
 This in turn results in greatly increased powers of mental concentration.

 To practice the art you need nothing more than the floor space of an average room.
 Tai Chi Chuan teaches how to conserve and increase your energy flow.
 For this reason it is suitable for people of all ages.
 When practiced properly, one is less tired at the end of a session than at the beginning.
 It is a tonic for the mind and body.

 The hand form and, from senior level, the weapons forms provide the foundation for Tai Chi practice.
 A form is a sequence of techniques performed in a continuous, flowing set.
 In addition to the martial knowledge contained within the set, regular practice of the forms can bring a number of health benefits including: reduced blood pressure; increased suppleness; better balance and fluidity in everyday movement; and increased energy levels - as well as a more acute mental focus.